temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 python run_workflow.py
 ```

-The following output indicate that the Worker has started and has connected to the Task Queue and processed your Workflow.
+The following output indicates that the Worker has started and has connected to the Task Queue and processed your Workflow.

 ```command
 Result: Hello, Temporal!